thelia-modules/TheliaStudio/Readme.md

 1. Installation
 ---

-Install it as a thelia module, that module by downloading the zip archive and extracting it in ```thelia/local/modules```, by uploading it with the backoffice and by requiring it with composer:
+Install it as a thelia module by downloading the zip archive and extracting it in ```thelia/local/modules``` or by uploading it with the backoffice, or by requiring it with composer:
 ```json
 "require": {
     "thelia/thelia-studio-module": "~1.0"